ichalkiad/cryptogpcausality/README.md

 _Chalkiadakis, Ioannis and Zaremba, Anna and Peters, Gareth and Chantler, Michael John, Sentiment-Driven Statistical Causality in Multimodal Systems (December 8, 2020).
 Available at SSRN: https://ssrn.com/abstract=3742063_

-The available sentiment data contain the sentiment entropy index per news source, as well as the combinedweighted sentiment indices that were used in the studies.
+The available sentiment data contain the sentiment entropy index per news source, as well as the combined weighted sentiment indices that were used in the studies.